 "I live on a fixed income and if I didn't have the food bank to supplement my social security I wouldn't be able to buy my monthly medications"

-"Me and my husband both lost our jobs recently and frankly are having some trouble making ends meet.
+"My husband and I lost our jobs a year ago and quite frankly are having some trouble making ends meet.
 We have 2 young children and they can't go hungry."